 Start Thinking ahead

-At Fiona Bruce LLP, we encourage people to think about making a will sooner rather than later.
+At Fiona Bruce Solicitors we encourage people to think about making a will sooner rather than later.
 Leaving it until another day could mean that those you care most about lose out.
 Also remember that once you have made a will, you will need to regularly review it to ensure that it continues to meet your needs.
 If you are interested in making a will and would like to speak to one of our lawyers, we offer a fixed fee service and a free half hour, no obligation meeting to provide initial advice.

 If you're in need of legal advice, please get in touch.